-Keywords: awareness, knowledge, SDG, sustainable
+Keywords: awareness, knowledge, SDG, sustainable.

-INTRODUCTION
+1. INTRODUCTION

 The Sustainable Development Goals (SDGs) emerged as universal goals aiming to promote more inclusive societies, fight inequalities, and recognize the importance of cooperation.
 The SDGs are based on a human rights approach.
 The idea is to pursue sustainable development, emphasizing the significance of the 17 SDGs (Garcia, da Silva, Carvalho, & de Andrade Guerra, 2017).
 Moreover, the SDGs require paramount awareness and understanding so that everybody is willing to contribute to their attainment (Omisore et al., 2017).